Rylith/TouchpadTestV2/README.md

 - If everything is fine you have just generated the dll libraries in libpointing\bindings\Java\Jar\build\x86 and/or x64\Release
 - You can now generate the jar file with the script "makejar.bat" (Necessary only if you want to edit the code)
 - Open a terminal and test your java version with "java -version"
-- If your runtime environment is in 64 bits you can now launch the computer application with the scripts in MouseMotionServer directory : "run_server_without_test_interface" or "run_server_with_test_interface"
+- If your runtime environment is in 64 bits you can now launch the computer application with the scripts in 'MouseMotionServer' directory : "run_server_without_test_interface" or "run_server_with_test_interface"
 - Else edit the previous scripts and change 'x64' by 'x86'

 ### On Linux/OSX :